Smengerl/LCD_Text_Clock/README.md

 ## Hardware Requirements

 - ESP32 Dev module
-- 16x2 or 20x4 character LCD display with I2C interface
+- 20x4 character LCD display with I2C interface (this one fits the housing)
-- I2C module for LCD (e.g., PCF8574)
+- I2C module for LCD (e.g., PCF8574) - ideally one that has a jumper to enable/disable backlight as we can "misuse" this to dim the backlight via GPIO
 - Optional: Push buttons

 ## Software Requirements